deduce-dev/dac-man/docs/use/plugins.md

 !!! example
     An example showing how to use custom scripts for data change analysis can be found [here](../../examples/script).

+### Using the Dac-Man API

-Users can write their own change analysis pipelines using the Dac-Man API.
+In addition to using the `dacman` command-line utility, users can write their own change analysis pipelines using the Dac-Man API.
 The API also provides the necessary module for users to specify a plug-in in their code.

 ```py